Extended Wess-Zumino Dark Radiation Model with Interacting Scalar Field Dark Matter and Stepped Dark Radiation: Conclusions

 We also find that, regardless of the data combination, only an upper limit on the coupling constant $\xi$ in the WZDR+ model could be constrained.
 For instance, using the full data combination, we obtain the constraint $\log_{10}(\xi)<4.56$ at a 68\% confidence level, with the results consistently being quite small.
 This indicates that the interaction between SFDM and dark radiation is weak.

 The new WZDR+ model introduces only minor modifications to the WZDR model, leading to a limited overall improvement.
-Based on the constraints from various datasets, the results for the coupled model are generally similar to those of the WZDR model, with only slight improvements observed.
+Based on the constraints from various datasets, the results for the coupled model are generally similar to those of the WZDR model.
 Further research is required to develop a more effective solution that can simultaneously address both cosmological tensions.

+\bmhead{Acknowledgements} This work was supported by the Fundamental Research Funds for the Provincial Universities of Heilongjiang (No. 2025-KYYWF-ZR0423).

+\bmhead{Data Availability} The data that support the findings of this study are openly available in \href{https://doi.org/10.6084/m9.figshare.30819179.v2}{Figshare}.

+\bmhead{Code Availability} The code/software generatedduring and/or analysed during the current study is available from the corresponding author on reasonable request.